develgammal/Feeding-Bird-Game/README.md

 based on the childhood favorite "kill a mole" that is a more animal friendly version where we feed them instead

+The game has all the common arcade features such as: progressive levels difficulty, win conditions, lose conditions, score, sounds, bonuses etc..

 It was a lot of fun building this project using vanilla HTML, CSS & JS without the aid of any framework

 what I learned the most in this project was appreciating logic & scope dependencies in JS and how to solve problems by breaking them into smaller chunks and dealing with them one line at a time;